Garden & Pool

 Neutral Soil

-Soil with a pH between 6.0 and 7.5 is considered neutral.
-Neutral soil is ideal for most plants as it allows for the optimal availability of nutrients.
+Soil with a pH of 7.0 is considered neutral.
+Neutral soil is ideal for most plants as it allows for the optimal availability of nutrients, but within the range of 6.0 to 7.5 the pH is considered to be acceptable for most plants.

 Other Soil Amendments

 In addition to lime and sulfur, other soil amendments can also be used to adjust the pH level of garden soil.
-Wood ash, for example, can raise soil pH, while aluminum sulfate can lower it.
+Wood ash, for example, can raise soil pH.
 It is important to use these amendments carefully and in the correct amounts, as they can have a significant impact on pH.
+Some gardeners like to use spent coffee grounds to gently and naturally make the soil more acidic – and creatures like earthworms even benefit from consuming the used coffee grounds!

 Maintaining Balanced Soil pH